Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 	Every times you receive a payment on a Particl address, your :term:`Particl Desktop` client will automatically generate a new address for you.

-When using any :term:`cryptocurrency`, it's widely recommended not to re-use the same address over and over.
-Ideally, :term:`cryptocurrency` addresses should only be used once, when possible, and a new address should be generated every time you need to receive a payment.
+When using any :term:`cryptocurrency <Cryptocurrency>`, it's widely recommended not to re-use the same address over and over.
+Ideally, :term:`cryptocurrency <Cryptocurrency>` addresses should only be used once, when possible, and a new address should be generated every time you need to receive a payment.

 The reason behind this is pretty simple, when someone gets to know an address of yours, they can look it up on a blockchain explorer and track all the transactions you've ever sent or received from that address.
 Nobody wants that!